When designing an investment portfolio, one of the factors you must consider is your investment time horizon.

 Why we need time horizon rules: the die example

-If you are interested in the science behind this guidance, I can share a helpful analogy which avoids delving into complex maths.
+If you are interested in the science behind this guidance, I can share a helpful analogy which avoids complex maths.

 All investments have positive expected returns over the long term, however, they have different levels of volatility.
 If an investment is highly volatile, then its return in each year may be significantly above, or significantly below the return you expected.
 Over the short term, you simply cannot be sure that the investment will produce a good return, or even produce any gain whatsoever.
 However, the longer you hold it, the closer its total return will move towards the expectation.